 There are limits to the metallurgical treatments that can be given to molten metal in high performance melting units, such as converters or electric arc furnaces.
-The nitrogen and phosphorus content can be reduced to low levels in the converter but very low carbon, sulphur, oxygen and hydrogen contents (< 2 ppm) can only be obtained by subsequent ladle treatment.
+The nitrogen and phosphorus content can be reduced to low levels in the converter but for further reducing carbon, sulphur, oxygen and hydrogen contents (< 2 ppm) to very levels it can only be obtained by subsequent ladle treatment.
 To ensure appropriate conditioning of steel before the casting process, the alloying of steel to target analysis and special refining treatments are carried out at the ladle metallurgy stand.